-What can you do when your child with ADHD or ASD is excluded from school?
+When your child with ADHD or ASD is excluded from school.

 This is a subject which will be close to the hearts of many parents of ADHD and ASD students, what help can you expect if and when your child is excluded from school?

 Statistics from the Department for Education in 2016 showed that children with SEND, young men particularly, account for over 50% of all fixed term and permanent exclusions from school in the UK.* This is despite government guidelines which advocate that schools should avoid permanent exclusion if a child has an EHCP (Education, Health and Care Plan, the successor of an educational ‘statement’).
 Once they have been off school premises for six consecutive days, the local authority has a responsibility to ensure that an alternate method of education is provided.
 This can take several forms, a special education unit, home tuition or a pupil referral unit.

 School can be a hostile environment for many children, not just those with SEND (special educational needs or disabilities).
 Many parents take their spectrum children out of school and opt for educating them themselves because of the stress when their student needs are not recognised or recognised but not met.

 Students become demoralised, depressed, frustrated and experience a general decrease in mental health.
 SEND children are often challenged in making or maintaining friendships as they may have elements of social anxiety, and neurotypical students can exploit these difficulties once they become aware of them.